Tag Archives: Python

 Solution:

-Assume that the current version is 3.7.
-Replace 3.7 with another version that you installed.
+Assume the current version is 3.7, replace it with the version you installed (e.g. version 3.8).

 1. Remove the third-party Python 3.7 framework